Release Date: December 11, 2022

-This release of Tipasa provides a new enhancement in addition to numerous bug fixes.
+This release of Tipasa provides new features and enhancements in addition to bug fixes.
 These features will help you manage more complex workflows, including:

 For this release, we recommend that you review the following checklists and complete the relevant tasks so that you can adjust your policies and workflows and train your staff.
 These checklists identify updates that we have determined as significant for most institutions.
 We encourage you to review all of the items in the release notes to determine whether there are other items that might require additional action or follow up by your institution.

 For best performance, it's very important to clear your browser's cache before starting to work with Tipasa!

 Be sure to utilize Smart fulfillment functionality, including:

 If your library uses WorldShare Management Services (WMS), we encourage you to verify that your integrations with WorldShare Circulation and WorldShare Acquisitions are set up to best meet your needs.